uhuru-rawlings/github_api/README.md

 # AppName: GithubAPI
 # Description
  GithubAPI app is a angular app that consumes github api.
-It uses this api to
+It uses this api to get github users or github users repositories.